Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ---
 ### GetGameName
-Returns the name of the game
+Returns the name of the game.
 ```cpp
 std::string GetGameName()
 ```